How would treating time as a variable that we can influence change the way we behave and the choices we make?

 Deep expertise nearly always takes a lifetime of work (or more!) and lots of iterations.
 Ars longa, vita brevis etc. But we often let ourselves be distracted by the urgent at the expense of the important and as a result often never get out of the shallows.

 This is not to detract from generalists.
 Indeed that’s an important role in any team.
-However, a good generalist is not somebody who dabbles in lots of different things without conviction, they are somebody who is able to act as a link between multiple different areas that they care about, have authority in and are prepared to take responsibility for.
+However, a good generalist is not somebody who dabbles in lots of different things without conviction, they are somebody who is able to act as a link between multiple different areas that they have authority in and are prepared to take responsibility for.

 It hurts us all when we choose easy and obvious options, because we think time is short.